yashprit/gitxpress/README.md

-hubrowser
+#hubrowser
 =========

-Browser plugin to browse GitHub &amp; Bookmark repository
+**HuBrowser** is browser plugin to browse by adding filetree at lefthand side of screen GitHub &amp; bookmark repository